LUK34/SBS-RamFad-TnE-CodeRepo-v02June2024/README.md

 - production-level projects where performance and type safety are crucial, and use ModelMapper for simpler or prototype applications where ease of use is a priority.

 ## 14.MCRSRV-RamFad-Microservice
-- **Course: ** Build Microservices using Spring Boot 3, Spring Cloud, React, Kafka, RabbitMQ, REST API, Docker & IntelliJ IDEA
+- **Course:** Build Microservices using Spring Boot 3, Spring Cloud, React, Kafka, RabbitMQ, REST API, Docker & IntelliJ IDEA
-- **FileName: ** MCRSRV-RamFad-Microservice
+- **FileName:** MCRSRV-RamFad-Microservice

 ### Description:
-- This is a Mulit Modal Project
+- This is a Mulit Modal Project:
 - MCRSRV-DepartmentService (3.x.x -> http://localhost:8080/swagger-ui/index.html),
 - MCRSRV-EmployeeService   (3.x.x -> http://localhost:8081/swagger-ui/index.html)
 - Implemented Exception Handling